M-Kruse/GitRecycle/README.md

 # Why?

 I once accidentally set a private repo to public and know others that have too.
-Github also chooses it as the default repo type when creating a new repo.
+Github chooses it as the default repo type when creating a new repo.
 A repo that Github chooses or is forced to take down will appear to go missing the same as if it went private.
 I recently thought about what data you might find with certain keywords if you started scraping repos and saving/alerting to ones that vanish within a (short) period of time.
 How much private data is being exposed that shouldn't have been.
-During initial testing, in the course of a few hours, searching one keyword, I captured 3 projects that went to private or were deleted.
-Two of those were just college projects, but did not come back as public repos either.
-The 3rd was an AI researchers project.
+See the wiki for some example recycled repos during development testing.

 # Stack

-This is in early development, so everything is configured to defaults for development and no auth.
+This is in early development, so everything is configured to defaults for local development.

+* Docker
 * Python
 * Redis
 * Celery